ASE A1 Engine Repair Practice Test

 10.

 Answer A is wrong.
-Valve guides are small holes machined into a cylinder head that allow the up and down movement of the intake and exhaust valves.
-A misaligned or faulty valve to valve seat seal results in overheating.
+Valve guides are small holes machined into a cylinder head that allow the intake and exhaust valves to move up and down.
+A misaligned valve or a faulty valve seat seal results in valve overheating.

 Answer B is wrong.
 The valve guides in iron cylinder heads are machined directly into the head.
 Aluminum heads have valve guide inserts.
 The inserts are press-fit into slightly smaller holes.
 They use inserts because aluminum will wear and is not as strong as iron.